Am I a Narcissist? (Seeing Yourself in the Types of Narcissism)

 It's why I don't write about diagnoses--but the everyday realities of the mental health spectrum.

-We're here not to judge but to learn more about ourselves and the world we live in.
+Because in the end, we're here not to judge but to learn more about ourselves and the world we live in.